pegli/FormView/README.md

     <td>A string describing the field which will be displayed to the left of the field.</td>
   </tr>
   <tr>
-    <td>value</td>
+    <td>formatter</td>
-    <td>String or Function</td>
+    <td>Function</td>
     <td>no</td>
     <td>
-      The initial value to display in the field control.
-Field values can be set asynchronously by passing a function for the value instead of a string.
-This function should have a single parameter, which is a callback to set the field control value.
+      Function which converts the model value to a string for display.
+The function should take the "native" data format as a parameter and return a string.
     </td>
   </tr>
   <tr>